Your account

 | Member | Everything that isn't admin-gated: own seat & device pairing (My Seat), running sessions, viewing Sessions / Reports / Marketplace, working tasks. |

-The first user in a tenant (whoever signed up) is an admin by default.
+The first user in an account (whoever signed up) is an admin by default.
 "Trainer" / "Trainee" in TrainAR refer to the seat's session-mode roles — not Dashboard access roles.

 Dashboard → Settings is a tabbed page: